 What is the cost of tickets at Qasr Al Hosn?

 Following are the ticket prices for general admission to Qasr Al Hosn.

 - Children (Under 12): AED 15

-Note that the Qasr Al Hosn ticket will give you access to Al Hosn Palace, the Craftsmen’s House and daily programs.
+Note that a Qasr Al Hosn ticket will give you access to Al Hosn Palace, the Craftsmen’s House and daily programmes.
 The House of Artisans and landscape are free to visit, except for the special workshops and events.
 Tickets can be purchased online or in-person at Al Qasr.